HodStudio/EntityFrameworkDiffLog/README.md

 ```

 ### Configure the user that is executing the operation
 In case your application has authenticated users, it makes sense that you would like to know which user made some operation.
-Based on that, the EfDiffLog is prepared to log this information too.
+Based on that, the EntityFrameworkDiffLog is prepared to log this information too.
 You need to configure the property `UserId` from the LoggingDbContext.
 For example, you can do that on the `SaveChanges` from your DbContext.
 This just an example.
 Please, take the user based on the logic from your application.
 ```cs
 public override int SaveChanges()
 {